iscc/iscc-specs/docs/index.md

 ## How it works

-The major innovation of the ISCC: identifiers will be generated algorithmically and in a decentralized way from a basic set of metadata and the content itself.
-This inseparably links any specific content manifestation to a specific ID.
+The major innovation of the ISCC: identifiers are generated algorithmically and in a decentralized way from a basic set of metadata and the content itself.
+This inseparably links any specific content to a specific ID.

 The ISCC is a unique, hierarchically structured composite identifier.
 It is built from a generic and balanced mix of content-derived, locality-sensitive and similarity-preserving hashes generated from metadata and content.